afqueiruga/cornflakes/README.md

 7. make test
 8. make install

-After installing cornflakes, use lazyinstall.sh in popcorn to copy it over to the install prefix.
 Cornflakes installs an `env.bash.conf` and an `env.csh.conf` to the install prefix.
 Source the one corresponding to your terminal to load cornflakes into the path.
+After installing cornflakes, use the setup.py in popcorn install it in the prefix (stored in the environment variable `$CORNFLAKES_DIR`.)

 ### OSX Specific: